 Edmonton Alberta, Canada Travel Guide

-High-end establishments with premium amenities and services, often located downtown or near major attractions.
+High-end establishments with premium amenities and services, usually found downtown or close to major attractions.

 Comfortable options with standard services, good for travelers seeking value and convenience.

-Basic accommodations for cost-conscious travelers, found throughout the city.
+Basic accommodations for cost-eco-conscious travelers, found throughout the city.

-Larger properties, often with additional amenities like pools, restaurants, and entertainment, like those at West Edmonton Mall.
+Larger properties, often with additional facilities such as pools, restaurants, and entertainment, like those at West Edmonton Mall.

-Apartments and houses available for short-term stays, providing a home-like experience, often through Vrbo.
+Apartments and houses available for short-extended visits, providing a home-like experience, often through Vrbo.

 Shared or private rooms at lower prices, popular with backpackers and budget travelers.
 Check Hostelworld for options.